lsfusion/platform/docs/en/DESIGN_statement.md

                         // "override" the property caption in the form design (instead of the standard one) caption = 'Date of the edited order';
-                        // setting a hint for the order date property toolTip = 'Input here the date the order was made'; background = #00FFFF; // making the background red }
+                        // setting a hint for the order date property tooltip = 'Input here the date the order was made'; background = #00FFFF; // making the background red }
                     MOVE PROPERTY(time(o)) { // moving the order time property